sagieppel/Materials-in-Vessels-data-set/README.md

 ### OverrlayLabelOnImage.py
 Overlay the annotation/label on the image for display purpose
 ### RUN_OverLayGroundTruthLabel.py
-A simple script that use the above scripts to read the annotation and image from the data set, and overlay the annotation on the image for display purpose.
+A simple script that use the above scripts to read the annotations and images from the data set, and overlay the annotation on the image for display purpose.